shashikantbinhan/Loyalty-Program-Enhancement-BRD/README.md

 # Loyalty-Program-Enhancement-BRD
-A product case solution for a travel agency which is planning to launch a loyalty program to enhance customer engagement and group-based transactions.
+A product management case study for a travel agency which is planning to launch a loyalty program to enhance customer engagement and group-based transactions.

 # Needs Statement
 A travel agency is planning to launch a loyalty program to enhance customer engagement and group-based transactions.
 The program will enable customers to: